JonesRobM/MLP_Play/README.md

 # MLP_Play 🧠

-**Learn how neural networks work from scratch!** This project implements a Multi-Layer Perceptron (MLP) from the ground up using PyTorch, with **manual backpropagation** to demonstrate the fundamental mechanics of how neural networks learn.
+**Learn how neural networks work from scratch!** This educational repository implements Multi-Layer Perceptrons (MLPs) from the ground up, demonstrating both **manual backpropagation** and modern PyTorch implementations to help you understand the fundamental mechanics of how neural networks learn.

-## 🎯 What You'll Learn
+## 🎯 Educational Purpose

-This educational notebook shows you how to:
+This repository is designed for **learning and teaching** the fundamentals of neural networks.
+Through hands-on implementations and detailed visualisations, you'll gain deep insight into:

-- 🔢 Build a neural network **without** relying on automatic differentiation
+- 🔢 How neural networks make predictions (forward propagation)
-- 📐 Implement forward propagation (how predictions are made)
-- 🔄 Implement backward propagation (how networks learn from mistakes)
+- 🔄 How networks learn from their mistakes (backpropagation)
-- 📊 Train a classifier on the classic "moons" dataset
+- 📊 What hidden layers actually "see" in the data
-- 🎨 Visualize decision boundaries to see what the network learned
+- 🎨 How decision boundaries emerge during training
+- 📈 The difference between binary and multi-class classification

+Perfect for students, educators, and developers who want to truly understand what's happening inside a neural network!

+## 📚 Documentation

+- **[MLP Background](docs/mlp_background.md)** - Theory and mathematics behind Multi-Layer Perceptrons
+- **[Experiments Guide](docs/experiments.md)** - Detailed walkthrough of each notebook experiment

 ## 🚀 Quick Start